Unclassified Leave Types and Policies

 Purpose

-The purpose of this policy is to define the various leave types authorized by the University of Louisiana System Board, to summarize accrual of leave, and to establish guidelines for reporting attendance and requesting leave.
+The purpose of this policy is to define the various leave types authorized by the University of Louisiana (UL) System Board of Supervisors, to summarize accrual of leave, and to establish guidelines for reporting attendance and requesting leave.

-The rules and policies set forth below shall be applicable to all unclassified, non-civil service employees under the jurisdiction of the Board.
-It is the policy of the Board that unclassified employees shall enjoy benefits comparable to other classes of state employees, and these rules and policies are promulgated under that concept.
+The rules and policies set forth below shall be applicable to all unclassified, non-civil service employees under the jurisdiction of the UL System Board of Supervisors.
+It is the policy of the UL System Board of Supervisors that unclassified employees shall enjoy benefits comparable to other classes of state employees, and these rules and policies are promulgated under that concept.

 Leave Certification/Payroll Documents